Self-Service Password Reset (SSPR): How to It Works & How to Enable It

 Security questions are so insecure that most organizations have spent years moving away from them, especially for high-risk actions like account recoveries.
 But SSPR systems often rely on security questions, despite their known vulnerabilities and user experience problems.

-One-Time Passcode (OTP) Vulnerabilities
+One-Time Passcode (OTP) Interception

 One-time passcodes (OTPs) sent via text message or email are frequently used for identity verification by self-service password reset products.
 However, these methods have major vulnerabilities that render them inadequate for high-risk actions like password and MFA resets: